YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    STOP issued to process 1080
    gtmuser@paris:~/exDir$

-Take a final backup, and note the values of the final nodes of ^a and ^b (and verify that they still sum to zero).
+Take a final backup, and note the values of the final nodes ^a and ^b (and verify that they still sum to zero).
 After the final restore, we will verify that the values restored from the backup is the same as these values.

 .. parsed-literal::
    gtmuser@paris:~/exDir$ mupip backup -bytestream -since=bytestream "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/gtm`date +%Y%m%d%H%M%S`.bck